jrask/rx-lab/revealjs-presentations/rx.md

 **Rx Operators**

 Open rx-lab/lab/src/test/java/se/flapsdown/rxlab/one/.
 Some tests should simply print values, others should be fixed so that the test passes

+Look at the rxjava wiki at the operators page

 ---